 In the UniSA+ Leader in Us podcast, UniSA students explore the journey of leadership through inspiring stories, meaningful conversations, and insights from those making a difference in their communities.
 Listen below and discover the leader within you.

-In this reflective and heartfelt finale of The Leader in Us podcast, hosts Sophie Crouch, Deb Kelly, Astrid Fernandez, Ha Nguyen, and Gail Carr share their experiences as UniSA's Student Leadership Scholarship recipients.
-This special episode explores their personal growth, leadership insights, and the collaborative projects that have defined their journey.
+In this reflective and heartfelt finale of the Leader in Us podcast, hosts Sophie Crouch, Deb Kelly, Astrid Fernandez, Ha Nguyen and Gail Carr share their experiences as UniSA's Student Leadership Scholarship recipients.
+This special episode explores their personal growth, leadership insights and the collaborative projects that have defined their journey, and invites you to uncover the leader within yourself!

 Sophie is a second year PhD Candidate in Allied Health and Human Performance at UniSA.
 With a background in psychology, she is fascinated by how our beliefs and knowledge shape the way we behave.
 Outside of studying, she enjoys reading, baking, and running.